 Alumni Award Nomination Form Past Alumni Awards

-Minnesota State University Moorhead will recognize outstanding alumni and service recipient at the Distinguished Alumni & Outstanding Service Celebration Thursday, Oct.
+Minnesota State University Moorhead will recognize outstanding alumni and donors at the Night of Distinction: Distinguished Alumni, Service and Donor Celebration Thursday, Oct.
 4, 2018 in the Comstock Memorial Union Ballroom.
+Please click below to register for this year's event and choose your meal choices.

 Sherry Fieber-Beyer (physics), a research assistant professor at the University of North Dakota, has devoted herself to teaching graduate students the art of scientific space research.
 She is the sole female faculty member in the department.
 Sherry also currently acts as the Space Studies Alumni Coordination and has assisted in the establishment of their alumni website and many alumni events and communication.